PENN STATE SPORT CAMPS FREQUENTLY ASKED QUESTIONS

 What is the difference between "resident" and "commuter"?

 Many of our summer camps offer two enrollment options - resident and commuter.
 A resident camper (also called "overnight camper") stays on campus in the residence halls.
 The resident camper fee includes all instruction, housing and all meals.
 A commuter camper (also called "day camper") commutes between camp and home (or where they are staying) each day.
 The commuter camper fee includes all instruction and all meals.
-Please refer to each camp's web page (Fees & Refunds page) for all details about the registration fees.
+Please refer to each camp's web page (About the Camps page) for all details about the registration fees.

 Do camps offer any scholarships or discounts?